 Posted On: Apr 25, 2023

-Client-side timestamps and the WRITETIME function are available in all Amazon Web Services regions Amazon Keyspaces is available in, including the Amazon Web Services China (Beijing) Region, operated by Sinnet and the Amazon Web Services China (Ningxia) Region, operated by NWCD.
+Customer managed permissions are now available in the Amazon Web Services China (Beijing) Region, operated by Sinnet, and the Amazon Web Services China (Ningxia) Region, operated by NWCD.